quicwg/base-drafts/draft-ietf-quic-http.md

 Transfer-Encoding, and Upgrade, even if they are not nominated by the Connection field.

-#### Pseudo-Fields
+#### Pseudo-Header Fields

-As in HTTP/2, HTTP/3 uses special pseudo-fields beginning with the ':' character (ASCII 0x3a) to convey the target URI, the method of the request, and the status code for the response.
+As in HTTP/2, HTTP/3 uses a series of pseudo-header field lines beginning with the ':' character (ASCII 0x3a) to convey the target URI, the method of the request, and the status code for the response.

-Pseudo-fields are not HTTP fields.
-Endpoints MUST NOT generate pseudo-fields other than those defined in this document, except as negotiated via an extension; see {{extensions}}.
+Pseudo-header fields are not HTTP fields.
+Endpoints MUST NOT generate pseudo-header fields other than those defined in this document, except as negotiated via an extension; see {{extensions}}.

 Pseudo-fields are only valid in the context in which they are defined.
-Pseudo-fields defined for requests MUST NOT appear in responses; pseudo-fields defined for responses MUST NOT appear in requests.
+Pseudo-fields defined for requests MUST NOT appear in responses; pseudo-header fields defined for responses MUST NOT appear in requests.
 Pseudo-fields MUST NOT appear in trailers.
-Endpoints MUST treat a request or response that contains undefined or invalid pseudo-fields as malformed ({{malformed}}).
+Endpoints MUST treat a request or response that contains undefined or invalid pseudo-header fields as malformed ({{malformed}}).

-All pseudo-fields MUST appear in the header field section before regular header fields.
-Any request or response that contains a pseudo-field that appears in a header field section after a regular header field MUST be treated as malformed ({{malformed}}).
+All pseudo-header fields MUST appear in the header field section before regular header fields.
+Any request or response that contains a pseudo-header field that appears in a header field section after a regular header field MUST be treated as malformed ({{malformed}}).

-The following pseudo-fields are defined for requests:
+The following pseudo-header fields are defined for requests:

   ":method":